 In general, the patient is responsible for getting home from the hospital.
 Taxi service is common, and it is worth checking with your insurance provider if they reimburse the cost of the taxi ride home following discharge.
 However, there are situations when a doctor gives a medical indication that an ambulance should take a patient home instead.
 The hospital is responsible for arranging this transportation.

-Visiting someone in hospital in the Netherlands
+Visiting someone in a hospital in the Netherlands

 COVID-19 has changed how hospitals stay open to visitors.
 Government regulations could require hospitals to curtail the number of visitors, the number of visiting hours, or both.
 With this in mind, consider current government regulations and check hospital websites for this specific information before planning a visit.